TihomirGeorgiev3/SHGtoSpark_part_1/README.md

 Such files are provided for the other two experiments.
 For the training data set there are no predictions of Ca2+ signals.

+For Exp_1_nf no band pass filter was in front of the SHG signal detector during the measurement.

 Software: